The Best Pain Management Strategy for Your Type of Pain

 How to treat it

 Acute pain typically subsides once the cause has been found and treated.
-Your body starts to heal, and the pain signals eventually stop.
+Your body starts to recover, and the pain signals eventually stop.

 In the meantime, you can take an over-the-counter or prescription-strength pain medication, depending on what your doctor recommends.
 Over-the-counter NSAIDs (non-steroidal anti-inflammatory drugs) like naproxen (Aleve) and ibuprofen (Advil) are a short-term solution for acute pain.
 Home remedies like a cold compress and icing the affected area can provide relief, too.